 The run takes place on The Adobe Creek Trail along the shore of San Francisco Bay.
 The route consists of two out and back loops.
-Once the run has started, the entire start/finish line setup is moved back a couple of hundred metres, which is a little disorientating when you return to the start and it’s moved further along the trail.
+Once the run has started, the entire start/finish line setup is moved back a couple of hundred metres, which is a little disorientating when you return to the start and it’s moved.

 The course follows a trail made of crushed oyster shells and, according to my Strava, had an elevation of zero, so pretty much as smooth and flat as it gets.
-As the route consists of two out and back loops, there are three 360 degree turns to negotiate.
+However, as the route consists of two out and back loops, there are three 360 degree turns to negotiate.

 Probably trainers.
 Although it’s a trail, it’s made of a very smooth mixture of crushed seashells and unless it rains (and we’re talking about California here) trail shoes shouldn’t be necessary.